hms-dbmi/gehlenborglab-website/_members/trevor-manz.md

 name_degree: Trevor Manz, PhD

 photo: trevor-manz.jpg
-alt: Headshot of a white male with a closed-mouth smile, wearing a black baseball cap and circular wire frame glasses.
-His brown hair is visible under the cap and the background is blurred.
+alt: Headshot of a white male with a closed-mouth smile, wearing circular wire frame glasses.
+He has brown hair and the background is blurred blue sky.

 job_title: Graduate Student in Bioinformatics
 role: postdoc